-Your tiny person is 9mm, about the size of a little fingernail now.
+Your tiny baby is 9mm, about the size of a little fingernail now.

 The outer layer of the cushiony amniotic sac develops into the placenta.
 Its cells grow deep into the wall of your womb, creating a rich blood supply.

-Been craving any crazy concoctions?
+Have you been having cravings?
 Or maybe you’ve taken a sudden dislike to one of your favourite foods?
-Cravings aren’t uncommon in pregnancy but don’t be alarmed if you don’t get any, that’s totally normal too.
+Cravings aren’t uncommon in pregnancy but don’t worry if you don’t get any, because that’s very normal too.
 Read about the 10 most-common pregnancy myths.

 Choosing the best nutrition for you and your baby

-You might not feel pregnant yet, but it’s time to start looking after yourself and your precious cargo.
+You might find it hard to believe you are truly pregnant as you are unlikely to have seen a midwife yet, but it’s time to start looking after yourself and your baby.
 This week we’re looking at food and nutrition in pregnancy.

-Your body is working hard to grow a baby but it’s super-efficient, which means there’s no need to ‘eat for two’.
-You won’t need to up the calories until your final trimester (and that’s just by 200 calories a day).
-Tackle pregnancy munchies by eating small meals often to keep your blood sugar levels steady.
+Your body is working hard to grow a baby but it’s also very efficient, which means there’s no need to ‘eat for two’.
+You won’t need any extra calories until your final trimester (and at that point you will only need an extra 200 calories a day – about half a sandwich).
+If you have morning sickness eating small meals often to keep your blood sugar levels steady.

 Find out what 200 calories looks like.